PDF Version

 Introduction

-This explainer is organized into four major sections:
+This explainer is organized into three major sections:

-This explainer summarizes some of the reforms of the final rule and should not be relied upon as a legal document.
-Additional details and the final regulatory text that governs these reforms are available in the Order No. 1920 Final Rule.
+This explainer summarizes some of the reforms of the final rule and the rehearing order but should not be relied upon as a legal document.
+Additional details and the final regulatory texts that govern these reforms are available in the Order No. 1920 Final Rule and the Order No. 1920-A Rehearing Order and the Order No. 1920-B Rehearing Order.

 Executive Summary